cucumber-attic/website/apps/dynamic/views/_posts/cukenfest-london-asks-marit-van-dijk.md

 **What common anti-patterns do you see software delivery teams making?**

 The main challenge I have noticed in my career, is making sure to build the right thing and focus on the things that are important to your product or client.
 It can be quite hard to really understand your domain, and to translate that to software that provides the most value to the users.
-At the same time, making sure to build it right can be quite a challenge to build them right.
+At the same time, making sure to build it right can be quite a challenge.
 Especially when there is a high focus on delivering features and maybe not enough time to lower technical debt.

 **What drove you to first start contributing to an OSS project?**